ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/pure_event_algorithm_description.md

 ```

 The heavy lifting is done by `centroidSphere`  on the root level
 box.
-This yields the signal and teh centroid of the region of interest.
+This yields the signal and the centroid of the region of interest.
 The method
 essentially checks down to the leaf level if the events are inside the specified
 sphere.
 If this is the case then, then the events contribute to the total signal
 and weighted centroid position.